1956 Treason Trial: Background

 On 5 December 1956, the South African Police's Security Branch raided and arrested 140 people from around the country on the charge of treason as they enforced the Suppression of Communism Act.
 Those not based in Johannesburg were flown there in military aircraft and held in custody until a hearing on 19 December 1956.
 The raids were follow-ups to those conducted in 1955 and included search warrants to look for documents at 48 anti-government organisations.

 On 19 December 1956, 153 prisoners were driven to the Johannesburg Drill Hall for a preliminary hearing to examine the state's evidence.
 Magistrate Frederick Wessels was the presiding judge with J.C. van Niekerk as the state's public prosecutor.
 An attempt by the prosecutor to proceed with the case was interrupted three times as the noise of 5,000 black South Africans, hoping to attend the case, surrounded the streets of the Drill Hall and sang "Nkosi Sikeleli Afrika".
 The proceedings had to be halted.
 The Labour Party in the UK accused the South African Government of intimidating and victimising those opposed to Apartheid, condemning the trial and called South Africa a police state.

 Resuming on 20 December 1956, the hearing was interrupted again when the defence objected to their clients being behind a 6 foot wire fence.
 After an adjournment, it was agreed by the two sides to reduce it to a barrier 4 foot tall.
 The prosecutor J.C. van Niekerk then presented an outline of his evidence stretching back to 1953 of the liberation movement's activities but his evidence was soon interrupted when violence broke out outside the court.
 After police began moving back the crowd of around a 1,000 black protesters, a policeman was injured by a stone and they retaliated by firing into the crowd and surrounding cars and shops, injuring fourteen people.
 Deputy Police Commissioner Colonel Piet Grobler was able to get his men to stop shooting and order was restored.

-The trial examination would continue on 21 December 1956 and the prosecutor presented his case as stating that the defendants were subversive, having attended the recent Congress of the People gathering at Kliptown where speeches had promoted Communism and the creation of the Freedom Charter, the need to seek help abroad and in other evidence, the need to raise money to buy firearms.
-With no charges yet presented to the individual detainees, bail was granted and the trial was then concluded until 9 January 1957.
+The trial examination would continue on 21 December 1956 and the prosecutor presented his case by stating that the defendants were subversive, having attended the recent Congress of the People gathering at Kliptown where speeches had promoted Communism, the creation of the Freedom Charter, the need to seek help abroad and in other evidence, and the need to raise money to buy firearms.
+With no charges yet presented to the individual detainees, bail was granted and the trial was concluded until 9 January 1957.
 Rioting broke out at the end of the day's proceedings when police charged a group of 400 black South African protesters.